January 22, 2017: The AFC Championship Game

 Aside from admiring Tom Brady, the best way to celebrate football is with delicious food!

 Every year, my mom makes delicious marinated teriyaki chicken wings for the super bowl.
 Those wings are SO tasty!
-Something to look forward to during football season (since believe it or not… I’m actually not a football fan!).
+They’ve always been something I look forward to during football season.
+(Although, believe it or not… I’m actually not a true football fan!).

 Coconut aminos instead of soy sauce